biink/zDL/README.md

 *Use these methods to configure and generate downloads in your code.*

-*A zDL instance is already created by the init file, so use directly the methods on this object.*
+*A zDL instance called `$zdl` is already created by including the init file.
+Use directly the methods on this object.*

 ---